JustErikSK/HardcorePlus/README.md

 **INSTALLATION:**

+1. Use one of these download options:

+Download HardcorePlus plugin from GitHub Releases: https://github.com/JustErikSK/HardcorePlus/releases.

-Download the plugin from spigot: https://www.spigotmc.org/resources/hardcoreplus.99441/.
+Download HardcorePlus plugin from Spigot: https://www.spigotmc.org/resources/hardcoreplus.99441/.

-Put the downloaded file inside your server's plugin folder.
+2. Put the downloaded file inside your server's plugin folder.

+3. Enable hardcore for your server in server.properties.

-You can now start your server and play.
+4. You can now start your server and play.

 Enjoy your hardcore experience!